pchachicho/FirstMilestoneProject/README.md

 CSS is used to animate the text, change its font, change its color, make the text and canvas center,

-Javascript is used to define how big the map is, pacman moving functions, collisions, inserting images for the map,audio,wolf ai, and causing a loose condition
+Javascript is used to define how big the map is, pacman moving functions, collisions, inserting images for the map,audio,wolf ai, and causing a loose condition, tileMap size

 Directions: Survive as long as you can! use the up,down,left,right keys on your keyboard to move pacman.
 After 20 seconds the wolfs get restless!